 If you’re just starting with .NET, here are some useful links for the beginning of your journey:

-.NET guide – the general documentation by Microsoft for the very beginners.
+.NET guide – the general documentation by Microsoft for newbies;

-.NET Core guide – if you consider transitioning to the Core version, go here.
+.NET Core guide – for those considering transitioning to the Core version, go here;

-Best .NET tools – it’s our take on the best tools, supported by expert opinion.
+Best .NET tools – our take on the best tools, supported by expert opinion;

 Now, let’s look deeper at the advantages and drawbacks of using .NET development platform.
 Most of the points can be applied to the entire ecosystem, while some of them relate only to its specific components, which we’ll specify in the respective sections.

 .NET is based on object-oriented programming (OOP).
 OOP is a development model for breaking down software into smaller pieces that are easier to manage and combine.
 OOP compartmentalizes data into objects, i.e., data fields, and describes objects’ behavior and contents through the declaration of classes.

 A modular structure helps define the behavior of objects and their interactions without managing object inner attributes.
 OOP simplifies programming by making the code manageable, easier to test, and respond to recurring issues.
 It also eliminates unnecessary programming and generally means less coding for developers. .NET makes it possible to reuse code and components, save time and – subsequently – the cost of development.